tableau/server-client-python/docs/docs/api-ref.md

 Error | Description
 :--- | :---
 `Workbook item missing ID.
-Workbook must be retrieved from server first.` |  Raises an errror if the `workbook_item` is unspecified.
+Workbook must be retrieved from server first.` |  Raises an error if the `workbook_item` is unspecified.

 **Returns**